simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 ## Notible Mentions for Alternative Ntrip Server Software.
 While reviewing this topic and discussing with the Onocoy team on their discord, I came across the following.
 These may work better for you but we didn't cover them here.
 We may review them another time.
 - [Ntrip Server](https://software.rtcm-ntrip.org/browser/ntrip/trunk/ntripserver)
   - Seems to be a newer version of the software we used above.
 However it's more difficult to access.
-It is created and maintained by the German Federal Agency for [Cartography and Geodesy (BKG)](https://www.bkg.bund.de/EN/Home/home.html)
+It is created and maintained by the [German Federal Agency for Cartography and Geodesy (BKG)](https://www.bkg.bund.de/EN/Home/home.html)
 - [RTKLIB](https://github.com/rtklibexplorer/RTKLIB/releases)
   -  A more widely used Ntrip server.
-However is significantly more technically involved.
+However it can be significantly more technically involved.
 - [esp32-xbee](https://github.com/nebkat/esp32-xbee)
   -  Exclusive to the ESP32, this software enables you to build even cheaper base stations.
 Or more expensive...